-In 1921 it was re-named Select Cinema.
-On 27th March 1937, the Select Cinema changed its name again and became the Tatler News Theatre, and had been given a new facade designed by architect Cecil E.M.
+In 1921 it was re-named Select Cinema and was operated by C.D.
+Cinemas Ltd. On 20th March 1937 it changed its name again and became the 385-seat Tatler News Theatre, and had been given a new façade designed by architect Cecil E.M.
 Fillmore.
-In the 1950’s another name change to the Jacey Cartoon cinema.
+It was equipped with a British Thomson-Houston(BTH) sound system.
+In the 1950’s another name change to the Jacey Cartoon Cinema.

 In the 1980’s under a change of ownership and another change of name it became known as the Tivoli Cinema.
 Another change of ownership in 1993 brought about another change of name, however, this time back to the Electric Cinema and operating as an independent, second run, cinema.

 The company owning the Electric Cinema went into liquidation in December 2003.
 The last film shown was “Kill Bill”.
 The property was put up for sale but, because of a Preservation Order, the Electric’s destruction was prevented.
 Because of the Order it couldn’t be converted into offices or apartments.

 In the summer of 2004 the lease of the Electric Cinema was sold, the new owner’s intention being to use it as a recording studio.
 However, the new owners became so enamoured of the building it was decided the interior be restored, the old features being retained, but with the technical innovations of the 21st century installed.
 It had a total seating capacity of 372 in the two screens.

 The twist at the end of the tale is that UGC’s Arcadian Multiplex nearby closed in 2003.